ScryEngineering/scrygroup.com/content/blog-posts/2020-03-16/coronovirus-update.md

 Building excess slack mental capacity is always important, but in difficult times this becomes critical.

-Unimportant things need to be dropped.

 In difficult times it is important to not panic.
 Keep grounded and make the best decisions you can.
+This is not just a matter of expending willpower because willpower is a very scarce resource and you'll run out of it quickly in disaster situations.
+Relying on having a good supply of willpower is irresponsible and likely to lead you into trouble when you are under pressure, proactive planning is crucial.

+Unimportant things need to be dropped.

 Make sure that people are getting enough sleep and are looking after themselves.
 Remind people to do the important things, even if these are thing that they would routinely do because in moments of added stress people forget things.
 This is why airlines, despite having exceptionally well trained professional flight staff, have pilot checklists, in tough stressful situations relying on your memory is unreliable.

 Some tips:

+- Get enough sleep, *make sleep a high priority*
 - Limit notifications for your technology such as phones to just the essentials
-- Get enough sleep
 - If you are working on anything that is critical enough that missing a step due to forgetfulness would be very bad start making checklists to help your execution.
 The book "The checklist manifesto" has some good guidelines to how to create a good checklist.

 ## Flattening the curve